leedium/occ-react-solution/README.md

 [OCC](https://docs.oracle.com/en/cloud/saas/commerce-cloud/index.html "Oracle Commer Cloud Portal") representations for your [React](https://reactjs.org/ "React") widgets and elements.
 Use and install these to position your React components in the design view.

+### Realated

+If you would like to use standalone React components in your current UI, check out [occ-react-component](https://github.com/leedium/occ-react-component "OCC react component")

 ### Credits
 Thanks to @btholt for the React starter